 Upon admission to our Outpatient Treatment program, participants will meet with one of our counselors who will assess their specific needs and concerns, and together they will develop an individualized treatment program designed to help them clear a path to long-term recovery, one day at a time.

-Casa’s Day Treatment (PHP) program offers a holistic approach for women whose recovery needs may not require residential (onsite) treatment, yet are appropriate for a program that exceeds the level of care offered in Intensive Outpatient Treatment.
+Casa’s Day Treatment (PHP) program offers a comprehensive approach for women whose recovery needs may not require residential (onsite) treatment, yet are appropriate for a program that exceeds the level of care offered in Intensive Outpatient Treatment.

 Our individualized Day Treatment program includes over 26 hours per week of customized workshops and groups centered on: